rguerraty/rguerraty.github.io/_pages/about.md

   <img src="/assets/images/leidenwall.jpg" alt="">
 </figure>

-I am a Theoretical Cosmologist, mostly interested in Cosmic Inflation and Gravitational Waves.
+I am a Chilean Physicist, mostly interested in Cosmology.

 I received my BSc in Applied Physics from Universidad de Santiago de Chile.
 I then completed my PhD in Physics at Universidad de Chile, during which I spent one year as a PhD guest at the Lorentz Institute for Theoretical Physics at the University of Leiden in the Netherlands.
 After completing my PhD, I was awarded a Swiss Government Excellence Scholarship to pursue a Postdoc at the University of Geneva, where I also joined CERN's Theoretical Physics Department as an Associate Member.
 I am currently a Postdoctoral Fellow at the Pontificia Universidad Católica de Chile, funded by the Chilean National Research and Development Agency (ANID).